zhuhang-jasper/FastBuildBATs/README.txt

-What this does? "do anything with single command"
+FastBuildBAT is a small program written using MS-DOS commands.
-It is a set of BATCH scripts to help:
+It is a set of BATCH scripts to help you build and deploy project source code easily.
+Some features include:
-- execute gradle commands (clean build, buildRelease)
+- GRADLE Build commands (clean build ^& buildRelease)
+- Auto update EJB client JAR file for WAR building
-- switch build environment (Penv) easily
+- Switch gradle environment (Penv) easily
-- auto copy EJB clients to webview
-- auto clean duplicated traces of EJB clients/WARs/JARs/jboss markers
-- deploy WAR & EAR to JBOSS
-- sync thymeleaf contents for instant effect in browser
+- Sync Thymeleaf HTML changes for instant effect in browser F5
+- Deploy WAR ^& EAR to local JBOSS (Run ^& Kill easily)
+- Export project as a '.tar.gz' for quick office deployment
+- GIT implementation (branch info, pull)
-- explorer shortcuts to frequently accessed folders
+- Explorer shortcuts to frequently accessed folders
 - more...
-(See "FILE_LIST_LOG.txt")
+(See "FILE_LIST_LOG.txt" or Enter "cmds" command in tool)

 Instructions
+(Recommended to use in Windows 10 or above.
+To support colorful STDOUT.)
-1. (Optional) Copy content of patch to JBOSS
+1. (Optional) Copy content of patch to JBOSS root folder.
-2. Ensure gradle is setup in environment variables
+2. (Optional) Setup gradle,git,7zip in environment variables, or do in step 6.
-3. Copy prepared shortcut to desktop
+3. Copy prepared shortcut to desktop.
-4. Ensure shortcut points to "source/.alwaysStartMe.bat"
+4. Update shortcut to point to "source/.alwaysStartMe.bat".
-4. Run from shortcut.
+5. Run from shortcut.
-5. Enter "config" to change user configurations.
+6. Enter "CONFIG" command to do user configurations.
-6. Done
+7. Done.

 You can edit any command by typing "EDIT xxx" where xxx is the command name.